AmitSubhash/resume-to-portfolio/readme.md

 - Start the Development Server: npm run develop

-Access your site at http://localhost:port, depends where you intiiate it.
+Access your site at http://localhost:port, depends where you initiate it.

 The site will automatically reload if you make any changes to the files in the project directory.